 Members also voted for amendment 54, by 285 to 224.
 This change ensures representation for the Scottish, Welsh and Northern Ireland administrations on the Competition and Markets Authority board.

-Report stage day one - Wednesday 18 November
+Day one - Wednesday 18 November

 Members voted in favour of two amendments to the bill on the devolved administrations and ministerial powers.